RIOT-OS/riot-course/slides/01-introduction/introduction.md

 ]
   - **lwIP**: full-featured network stack designed for low memory consumption

-  - **emb6**: A fork of Contiki network stack that can be used without proto-thread
+  - **emb6**: A fork of Contiki network stack that can be used without proto-threads

 - In-house Controller Area Network (**CAN**)